1. Pack at least one “workout” outfit

 5. Go easy on the coffee

 You know the feeling of jet lag: that foggy haze when you’re not sure if you’re tired, hungry, or awake.
 When we take our bodies into different time zones, it can be a few days before our body adjusts.
 While coffee helps us stay awake, it is a false cue that forces the body to remain awake instead of letting ourselves adjust gently.
-Caffeine is like a credit card.
-It takes energy that your body doesn’t have, providing a quick jolt of unnatural energy that can disrupt your nervous system in a big way – especially when traveling.
-Our body clocks need to reset, and we can help them do that.
+Caffeine is like a credit card, taking energy that your body doesn’t have.
+Our body clocks need to reset, and we can help them do that!

 6. Go easy on the alcohol